Employer Policies & Guidelines

 We expect all employers to treat candidates in an ethical manner.
 We reserve the right to deny access to on-campus recruiting to any employers who we determine have not conducted their recruiting eﬀorts ethically.

 Diversity, Equity, and Inclusion are core values held by all the Career Centers at Columbia University.
-As such, we are committed to upholding the commitment to anti-racism, outlined in President Bollinger’s statement of July 21, 2020.
+As such, we are committed to upholding the commitment to anti-racism as outlined by the Columbia Engineering DEI Commission.
 As a coalition of career services professionals, we strive to uphold these values and principles in the execution of our work, with employers and with students, recognizing the role that access to careers, internships, and employment play in social mobility and dismantling historic systems of exclusion and racism.

 We ask that all employers abide by anti-discrimination and harassment policies and practices in recruitment processes of all Columbia students as outlined by the National Association of Colleges and Employers; and by Columbia University’s own policy.
 We will continue to advocate for inclusion and equity in workforce recruitment and development.
 We encourage employer partners to integrate and forge more inclusive workplace practices so that Columbia students experience belonging and inclusion during internships, practicums, fieldwork, and other experiential learning opportunities and in full-time jobs beyond Columbia.